Lee Kuan Yew: Forming the PAP

 In July 1953, Governor John Nicoll initiated the Rendel Commission to provide for a transition to self-rule.
 The commission created the legislative assembly and opened 25 of 32 seats for direct contest in the upcoming 1955 election.
-The PAP and Labour Front, led by Lee and David Marshall respectively, both criticized the concessions as "inadequate".
+The PAP and Labour Front, led by Lee and David Marshall respectively, both criticised the concessions as "inadequate".
 The PAP faced manpower constraints but decided to prioritise resources and contest four seats as a protest gesture.
 In a rally speech, Lee said he chose the Tanjong Pagar division as it was a "working class area" and that he did not want to represent "wealthy merchants or landlords".

 During the campaigning period, the British press labelled Lee as a "commissar" and accused the PAP of being a "communist-backed party".
-Democratic Party (DP) challenger Lam Thian also capitalized on Lee's inability to converse in Chinese.
+Democratic Party (DP) challenger Lam Thian also capitalised on Lee's inability to converse in Chinese.
 Lee's proposal for a multilingual debate was never reciprocated by Thian, though he eventually made his maiden Chinese speech after several hours of coaching.
 On polling day, 2 April, the ruling Progressive Party captured only four seats, shocking both the British establishment and its opposition.
 Lee defeated his competitors and won Tanjong Pagar, with the PAP winning three of their four contested seats.
 He pledged to work with Marshall and the new Labour Front government.

+As independent member Ahmad Ibrahim joined PAP following the election, PAP had 4 members in the Assembly and thus Lee became the new Leader of the Opposition.